Want to know how to ride a scooter? The good news is... it's not hard, especially with these scooter driving tips & if you know your scooter laws...

 In Idaho where I live, it's called STAR, which stands for Skills Training Advantage for Riders.
 But in many other states, the Motorcycle Safety Foundation (MSF) runs a course called Rider Education and Training System (RETS).

 So... you're probably wondering why do I keep talking about motorcycle training courses on a scooter site, right?
-Well, here's the thing... the skills are quite similar and so it's a little unusual at this point (though I think that might change as scooters gain popularity more and more) to find a dedicated skills course on how to ride a scooter.
+Well, here's the thing... the skills are quite similar and so it's perfectly OK to take a motorcycle skills course, if that's all that's available in your area.
+However, you may be able to find a dedicated skills course on how to ride a scooter these days.

 In closing, the best place to get reliable scooter driving tips that truly help you learn how to ride a scooter the right way and understand scooter laws, is to take a skills class.